2002–03 Real Sociedad season: Season summary

 The turning point came in early June.
 Failing to beat Valencia and losing away to Celta de Vigo- who were after a UCL qualification spot- meant that the Guipuscoan club missed on the league trophy.
 On the last match day a home victory against Atlético Madrid was sterile, as Real Madrid defeated Athletic Bilbao and thus became league champions.

-A home draw against Villareal in March is also blamed for this outcome.
+A home draw against Villarreal in March is also blamed for this outcome.

 The club’s fanbase and the entire province paid tribute to the squad regardless of their failure to win the trophy.